When a dog does exactly what you ask, with a happy face and a wagging tail, it’s simply the best feeling!

 Dogs don’t automatically assume that a cue given when you are next to them, also applies when you are on the other side of a field.

 In the past this was thought to be simply a case of disobedience.
 Or the dog ‘choosing’ to be naughty.

 We now know this is not true, as dogs can easily be taught to perform at increasing distances from their handler, provided that these distances are increased in sufficiently small steps.

-Some behaviours have no duration.
+Some behaviors have no duration.
 A jump, or a turn are actions that run through from start to finish.

 We cannot extend the amount of time a dog remains in mid-air whilst jumping over a fence, we cannot take the ‘turn’ and extend a part of it, nor can we easily make the turn take any longer.

 I think of these as actions rather than positions.

-Some behaviours do have duration.
+Some behaviors do have duration.
 These are usually positions that the dog takes up and does not have to focus all his attention on, once he has achieved that position.

 With training, and sometimes with increasing muscle strength and co-ordination, he should be able to hold that position